da4all/da4all.github.io/_cards/dear-data.md

 title: "Dear Data"

 teaser: >
-  This assignment, which is inspired by Giorgia Lupi and Stefanie Posavec’s project <i>Dear Data</i>, challenges students to collect data from their daily lives and to reflect critically on the data collection practice.
+  This assignment, which is inspired by Giorgia Lupi and Stefanie Posavec's project <i>Dear Data</i>, challenges students to collect data from their daily lives and to reflect critically on the data collection practice.

 metadata:
   source:
   author: "Cameron Blevins"
   date: "2024-07-12"
   license: "License Type: CC BY"
-  citation: "Cameron Blevins, ‘Dear Data,’ Data Advocacy For All"
+  citation: "Cameron Blevins, 'Dear Data,' Data Advocacy For All"
 ---

 ## Assignment Overview